noynaert/csc274handouts/Unit_02_BasicCommandsAndManPages/Unit_02_030_Man_Pages.md

 $ more moby.txt
 ```

-Use q to quit
+* Use q to quit

 Less is the replacement for more.
-Still uses q to quit!
+Still uses the same commands, but lets you go backward in the file.

 ```bash
 $ man less